 - Cut the tomatoes, peaches and onions into 3/4 inch (2 cm) pieces and place on a baking tray.
 Drizzle with olive oil and sprinkle with salt and pepper.

 - While fruit is roasting, cook pasta in boiling salted water.

 - When pasta is tender, remove and reserve 1/4 cup (60 mL) cooking water before draining the cooked noodles.

 - Put hot, cooked pasta in a serving bowl.
-Scatter roasted tomatoes and peaches on top.
+Scatter roasted tomatoes, peaches and onions on top.

 - On a cutting board, quickly slice burrata into small pieces and transfer the cheese to the top of the pasta bowl.
 Drizzle with reserved pasta cooking water.